caggiulio/Reddit-Gallery/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Reddit Gallery it's a iOS project written in native Swift language.
+Reddit Gallery it's an iOS project written in native Swift language.
 The project includes an iOS app, an iPadOS app and a macOS app.
 The apps use the reddit api to show the subreddit's images related to the string written in a search bar.
 The app use a native Swift pod for network layer, written by me.
 The link of network layer pod is:
 * [FalconAlamofire](https://github.com/caggiulio/FalconAlamofire).

 The pod use Alamofire library, but exists a version written with URLSession at this link: